Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: The Lagrangian on maximally symmetric spaces

 where $\kappa{}^\mu{}_{\nu\mu}=0$.
-We plug this algebraic decomposition and into the kinetic Lagrangian Eq.\ \eqref{eq:Lagr-kin} and into the interaction terms with the scalar curvature exploiting the results of the Appendix \ref{sect:appendix-kin-terms}, obtaining

-Let us notice that there are two kinetic terms that provide mixings between different algebraic components of the torsion.
+We plug this algebraic decomposition and into the kinetic Lagrangian Eq.\ \eqref{eq:Lagr-kin} and into the interaction terms with the scalar curvature exploiting the results of the Appendix \ref{sect:appendix-kin-terms}, obtaining { } Let us notice that there are two kinetic terms that provide mixings between different algebraic components of the torsion.
 Since the completely antisymmetric and pure vector parts of the torsion have a different spin-parity content, these two do not get mixed.
 Instead, the hook antisymmetric tracefree part carries both a $1^+$ and a $1^-$ modes, that give rise to the aforementioned mixings.
 Indeed, $\alpha_8$ parameterizes the mixing with the completely antisymmetric part, while $\alpha_9$ does the same job with the pure trace one.